Island transport - car hire, buses, taxis and ferries on Ibiza

 Ferries mainland Spain / Mallorca <-> Ibiza

 The whole year round, there are regular ferries between mainland Spain (Barcelona, Valencia and Denia) and the neighbouring island of Mallorca, offered by the companies Trasmediterranea, Balearia and GNV.
 On these large ferries, you can also take your car.
-The ferry terminal is in Ibiza Town, at the end of the dyke behind Marina Botafoch (Google maps).
+The ferry terminal is in Ibiza Town, at the end of the dyke behind Marina Botafoc (Google maps).

 Ferries Formentera <-> Ibiza

-The Aquabus low cost ferry connects Ibiza Town (all year round) and Playa d'en Bossa and Figueretas (May till September) with the port of La Savina on Formentera.
+The Aquabus low-cost ferry connects Ibiza Town (all year round) and Playa d'en Bossa and Figueretas (May till September) with the port of La Savina on Formentera.
 Please note that Aquabus is only for passengers (plus luggage, bike and pets).

 The large companies Balearia and Trasmapi connect several times per day from the harbour of Ibiza Town to Formentera, the whole year round.
 To get from the airport to the harbour, you can take a taxi or the bus.
 On some of the ferries, you can also take your car, scooter or bike.
 The ferry terminal is in the centre of Ibiza Town (Google maps).